asrcpq/tttz/README.md

 * a VT100 compatible terminal

-## Rules
+## Features

+* SRS kick table(with 180 degree kick), with tspin, b2b and pc implemented.

+* Non-realtime

 	* No gravity(blocks can move down), infinite hold swap

 	* Pending Attack won't apply until a drop without line clear

 	* 40 lines of pending attack cause sudden death

-* Garbage in same attack has a 20% probability to shift
+* Garbage in same attack has a 30% probability to shift

-* SRS kick table(with 180 degree kick)

-* tspin, b2b and pc implemented

 ## Gameplay